 You need to look past them and focus on the fact that she raised your partner.

-However, if his parents are really unfriendly and disrespectful, you don’t have to take that.
+However, if his parents openly told you that they don’t like you, then know that you don’t have to take that.

-Your partner needs to know about how you feel and stand up for you and defend you.
-It’s understandable that your partner should intervene when his family isn’t kind to you.
+Your partner needs to know about it and stand up for you when his family isn’t kind to you.

-Neither one of you has to sacrifice your dreams because you can navigate them together.
+Neither one of you has to sacrifice your dreams – you can navigate them together.